The Diary of Lady Murasaki: Fujiwara dynasty

 Unlike the imaginary courts of Murasaki's romantic novel The Tale of Genji, the descriptions in the diary of imperial court life are starkly realistic.
 The ideal "shining prince" Genji of her novel contrasts sharply with Michinaga and his crass nature; he embarrasses his wife and daughter with his drunken behavior, and his flirtations toward Murasaki make her uncomfortable.
 She writes about waking in the morning to find him lurking in the garden outside her window, and the ensuing exchange of waka:

 Whether the two were intimate is a question scholars have been unable to determine.

 Although the diary's sections about the birth of Shōshi's son were meant as a tribute to Michinaga, he is revealed as overly controlling.
 The child's birth was of enormous importance to Michinaga, who nine years earlier brought his daughter to court as a concubine to Emperor Ichijō; Shōshi's quick ascendence to Empress and status as a mother to the heir consolidated her father's power.
 The child's birth and its lengthy descriptions, "marked the final tightening of Michinaga's velvet-gloved strangle-hold on imperial succession through his masterful manipulation of marriage politics."

 Michinaga dominated the child's father and attending priests throughout the birth ceremonies.
 After the birth, he visited twice daily, whereas the Emperor only made a single short imperial visit to his son.
 Murasaki chronicles each of Michinaga's ceremonial visits, as well as the lavish ceremony held 16 days after the birth.
 These include intricate descriptions of the ladies and their court attire:

 Shōshi appears to have been serious and studious, a royal who expected decorum from her ladies-in-waiting – which often created difficulties at a fractious court.
 When she asked Murasaki for lessons in Chinese, she insisted they be conducted in secret.
-Murasaki explained that "because [Shōshi] evinced a desire to know more about such things, to keep it secret we carefully chose times when the other women would not be present, and, from the summer before last, I started given her informal lessons on the two volumes of 'New Ballads'.
+Murasaki explained that "because [Shōshi] evinced a desire to know more about such things, to keep it secret we carefully chose times when the other women would not be present, and, from the summer before last, I started giving her informal lessons on the two volumes of 'New Ballads'.
 I hid this fact from others, as did Her Majesty".